Nine Things to Consider When Applying for a T35 Experience

 - ...when you are picking a location to spend your summer

 - Consider with which population each site works.
-There are three locations (Washington University School of Medicine [WUSM], Boys Town National Research Hospital [BTNRH], National Center for Rehabilitative Audiology Research [NCRAR]) that currently host a T35 program for students.
+There are four locations (Vanderbilt University, Washington University School of Medicine [WUSM], Boys Town National Research Hospital [BTNRH], National Center for Rehabilitative Audiology Research [NCRAR]) that currently host a T35 program for students.
 Each site or lab within that site may work exclusively or predominantly with adults or pediatrics.

 - Consider housing opportunities at each location.
 One aspect I loved about Boys Town was the California house!
 This furnished duplex is located right across the street from the hospital and is available for all T35 students to live in during their summer.
 It was easy for me to say “yes” to Boys Town knowing I didn’t have to worry about any housing logistics.

 - Don’t forget, you’ll be paying rent back home!
 Although the T35 experience is paid, it is important to budget summer rent both at your site and back home.